 The Enuma Elish, or “when on high”, is named for the opening lines of the poem.
 It is a fragmented Akkadian poem that borrows from a number of earlier cosmogonies from the Sumerians and Semitic cultures.
-The Akkadian version, discovered in the ruins of ancient Babylon, exists on seven tablets and has sometimes been called the “seven tablets of creation”.
-Along with other Mesopotamian sacred writings, the Eunuma Elish was found at the famous library of Ashubanipal in Nineveh (in modern Iraq), along with the Epic of Gilgamesh, among other ancient works.
+The Akkadian version, discovered among the ruins of ancient Babylon, exists on seven tablets and has sometimes been called the “seven tablets of creation.”
+Along with other Mesopotamian sacred writings, the Eunuma Elish was found at the famous library of Ashurbanipal in Nineveh (in modern Iraq), along with the Epic of Gilgamesh, among other ancient works.
 The text is nearly complete excluding major gaps on Tablet V. It was written in the Sumerian/Akkadian cuneiform script and each line forms a kind of couplet.
 We imagine elder scribes retelling and re-enacting the poem to families and children, perhaps in temples or marketplaces.

 The text emphasizes its sacredness.
 Like Hesiod, it self-consciously tells of the origins of the gods.
 It is a patriotic text that is intended to bring praise and holiness to the city of Babylon and its gods.
 It is also both a poem and a prayer intended to be recited to the many, not the few.
 The recitation element is particularly notable in Tablet VII.
-While the book of Genesis explores the origins of the Hebrew people under the rulership of The Lord and Moses and Abraham, the Enuma Elish is a celebration of the origins of Babylon under Marduk.
+While the book of Genesis explores the origins of the Hebrew people under the rulership of The Lord and His chosen leaders, Moses and Abraham, the Enuma Elish is a celebration of the origins of Babylon under Marduk.
 It highlights the sacredness of one place, unlike the ancient Hebrews who were nomadic (prior to the establishment of Jerusalem).
-Both cosmogonies share some similarities in the origins of water, and light and darkness, however they are vastly different in approach.
+Both cosmogonies share some similarities, as well, such as in the origins of water, and light and darkness.

 As far as we can tell, the creator-god Marduk gained prominence during Hammurabi’s reign (1792-1750 BC) in Babylon.
 During his kingship, he replaced many of the traditional female deities with prominent male gods, like Marduk.
-The rise of the cult of Marduk is intimately connected to the rise of Babylon – the religious and the political are not separated.
-The ‘noble lie’ of the Enuma Elish is in the need for the city to preference order over chaos, and to portray men as partners with the gods in the need to bring order to the cosmos.
+The rise of the cult of Marduk is intimately connected to the rise of Babylon – the religious and the political are not separated in the ancient world.
+The ‘noble lie’ of the Enuma Elish is in the need for the city to give preference to order over chaos, and to portray men as partners with the gods.
 In this way the city thrives under the values espoused in the Enuma Elish.
 In later translations, the god Marduk is replaced by Ashur, the patron god of Assyria.

 For this reading I used two translations: Benjamin R. Foster’s translation in the Norton Anthology of World Literature, and also the W.G.
 Lambert translation in Mesopotamian Creation Stories.